nawabahmadreshi/documentation/pages/third-party-integrations/tune.md

 	is_mobile={ifmobile:[value]}
 {% endhighlight %}
 {% protip %}
-With the macros **{}**, Tune's Attribution Analytics will automatically map the Google AdWords ValueTrack parameters to Tune's  Attribution Analytics parameters.
+With the macros **{}**, Google will insert the relevant values for each parameter, values which will then be passed to Tune's Attribution Analytics.
 {% endprotip %}

 For a full list of supported value parameters for AdWords, check out Tune's [Google AdWords Integration](https://help.tune.com/marketing-console/google-adwords-integration/){:target="_blank"} documentation.